 Description

-Methodist Church, Gates and Railings, Sandy's Street, Newry
+Methodist Church, Gates and Railings, Sandys Street, Newry

-At the right, a short low rendered brick wall connects the corner of the church to the corner of the detached manse.
+The right (east) wall is identical to the left wall but features four windows to the ground floor and a continuous rendered projecting platband at first-floor cill level.
+At the right, a short low rendered brick wall connects the corner of the church to the corner of the manse.

-The offset elevation to the front left (south) of the hall has a small opening casement with granite cills and segmental heads to each floor.
-The left (west) elevation has three unequally spaced openings: at the right, up one granite step, is a shallow projecting door case with a lead-covered pedimented head containing a pair of six-flat-panel grained timber doors with a segmental-headed fanlight over, now infilled with plywood to leave a small rectangular window.
-At the left and at the centre is a large segmental-headed sliding sash window with wide margin glazing and horns, with granite cills set high so the top of each window is just below eaves level.
-Above the door case is a short segmental-headed, margin-paned window with a central pivot light, its head in line with the two to its left.
+The hall's offset elevation to the front left (south) has a small opening casement with granite cills and segmental heads on each floor.
+The left (west) elevation contains three unequally spaced openings: at right, up one granite step, a shallow projecting door case with a lead-covered pedimented head containing a pair of six-flat-panel grained timber doors with a segmental-headed fanlight over (now infilled with plywood to leave a small rectangular window); and at left and centre, large segmental-headed sliding sash windows with wide margin glazing and horns.
+The granite cills are set high so the tops of these windows are just below eaves level.
+Above the door case is a short segmental-headed, margin-paned window with central pivot light, its head in line with the two windows to its left.
+The rear (north) gable has two high windows matching those on the left elevation, plus a small louvred ventilator high in the gable.
+The east façade likewise has two high windows matching those on the left, with two smaller windows below—both 1/1 sliding sashes above a short three-pane fixed light.

-In the gap between the hall and manse, abutting the back of the church, is a small outbuilding with a natural slate monopitch roof, half-round plastic gutters, and harled walls.
-It has a timber-sheeted door with a four-pane transom.
+In the gap between the hall and manse, abutting the back of the church, stands a small outbuilding with a natural slate monopitch roof, half-round plastic gutters, and harled walls, with a timber-sheeted door topped by a four-pane transom.
+At the back of the hall, a narrow alley leads to a small single-storey outbuilding with pitched natural slate roof and an adjoining flat-roofed garage.

-Structured analysis including materials, construction techniques, architect attribution, and related listed building consent applications.
-Sign in or create a free account to view.
+Sign in or create a free account to unlock:

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.